Spartacus

 Livy, Summaries

-Another question asked is how a ragtag band of gladiators and slaves could take on, and defeat, two Roman armies?
-Appian argues that the Romans at first did not take the threat seriously, putting Gaius Claudius Glaber and Publius Varinius into the field.
+Another question asked is how a band of gladiators and slaves could take on, and defeat, two Roman armies?
+Appian argued that the Romans at first did not take the threat seriously, putting the legate Gaius Claudius Glaber and the praetor Publius Varinius (magistrates and military commanders) into the field.
 “These men did not command the regular citizen army of legions, but rather whatever forces they could hastily conscript on the spot.”
-Sallust supports this argument, saying the quality of troops was poor, with most of them either ill, deserted, or simply refusing to follow orders.
+Sallust supported this argument, saying the quality of troops was poor, with most of them either ill, deserted, or simply refusing to follow orders.

 By contrast, Spartacus seemed to have had a strong head for tactics.
 In one story by Plutarch, Glaber laid siege to Spartacus’ army camped on Mount Vesuvius.
 Instead of surrender, the rebel slaves used vines to clamber down difficult or impassable cliff faces.
 “The Romans were wholly unaware of these developments.
 Consequently, the slaves were able to surround them and to shock the Romans with a surprise attack.”
-The precise size of this band of disaffected gladiators and slaves who attempted this feat can’t be determined with any certainty.
+The precise size of the band of disaffected gladiators and slaves who attempted this feat isn’t clear.

 Missed Opportunities